herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

 Herbs2REST works with [express](https://expressjs.com/) in version [4.x](https://expressjs.com/en/4x/api.html).

-#### Controller List
+#### Herbarium

-Use the method generateRoutes to generate api rest routes based on usecases.
+The default method needs a list of controllers returned by the generateControllers function using Herbarium.

 ```javascript
 const controllersList = generateControllers({ herbarium })
 ```

+#### Controller List

 You can pass a list of controllers like the example below, instead of generate controllers with herbarium: